-The microwave option makes these a cinch to whip up although the conventional oven method does offer a slightly better texture.
-When microwaving, it is easier to overcook, so check early the first time as all microwaves cook a little differently.
+The microwave option makes these a cinch to whip up although a conventional oven may absolutely be used.
+When microwaving, it’s easy to overcook so check early the first time as all microwaves cook a little differently.

 When baking, I often prepare several at once.
-After cooling, cover and store at room temperature overnight or in the fridge for 4-5 days.
+After cooling, cover and store at room temperature overnight or in the fridge for up to a week.
 For slightly gooey chocolate chips, I like to reheat very briefly in the microwave before eating.
 My kids prefer the crunch of the chocolate chips when cold.

 - 1 packet (1/2 cup/50 grams) instant plain oatmeal or 1/2 cup (45 grams) quick oats